daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 ![](/images/blog/tvshow-tracker-10.png)

-Everything in the `style.scss` should be fairly straightforward.
-There are only a few custom classes, everything else simply overrides the core Bootstrap classes.
+Everything in the `style.scss` should be very straightforward if you are not completely new to Bootstrap.
+There are only a few custom classes, everything else simply overrides core Bootstrap classes to make it look prettier.

 ## Step 3: AngularJS Routes and Templates